Deltares/dfm_tools/README.rst

 	- WARNING: part of the z interfaces/center data in dflowfm hisfile is currently wrong, check your figures carefully
 	- layer argument now has to be provided when retrieving zcoordinate_c (centers) from hisfile, but not when retrieving zcoordinate_w (interfaces), align this.
 	- check center/corner correctness, pcolormesh does not completely correspond with contours
+- IO:
-- convert data to kml (google earth) or shp
+	- convert data to kml (google earth) or shp?
-- add variable units to plots in test bench (``plt.title('%s (%s)'%(data_fromnc.var_varname, data_fromnc.var_object.units))``)
 	- add tekal write functions
 	- expand Delft3D read and plot options
+- add variable units to plots in test bench (``plt.title('%s (%s)'%(data_fromnc.var_varname, data_fromnc.var_object.units))``)
 - add satellite basemap (cartopy/basemap):
 	- get latlon projection for axis
 	- both packages can only be installed via conda? so not possible as a pip dependency, add other test?
 	- test install them and decide on which package
-- expand general netcdf read and plot options (Sobek, ERA5, hirlam, SFINCS)
-- raise understandable error when no mesh2d_edge_x var in netcdf, instead of keyerror none (e.g. with get_netdata on hirlam files)
 - dimn_time is now actually variable name which does not work if time dimname is not the same as time varname
 - make merc keyword always optional by testing for minmax all vertsx between -181 and 361 and minmax all vertsy (lat) between -91 and 91 (+range for overlap for e.g. gtsm model)
 - optimize get_ncmodeldata for layerdepths/bedlevel/waterlevel (second intersect function), only retrieve necessary information for crossection